Carl Bildt: Life after politics

 Bildt served as chair of the Global Commission on Internet Governance, a joint project of the Centre for International Governance Innovation and Chatham House, from 2014 that concluded its two-year work and produced its report in June 2016.
 On 19 December 2014 Bildt was announced as a distinguished fellow of the Centre for International Governance Innovation.

 In mid-May 2015, Bildt was appointed to Ukraine's International Advisory Council on Reforms.
 The group consisting of several foreign advisors to President Petro Poroshenko, aims to improve security and economy in the country which has been ravaged by armed conflict in its Eastern part.
 On 14 May 2015, Bildt was also appointed as an advisor to Russian-controlled investment group LetterOne.
 In 2016, he joined international law firm Covington as a Senior Policy Advisor in the firm's global Public Policy and Government Affairs practice.

 Bildt also writes monthly columns for international syndication organization Project Syndicate.

+On 9 April 2021, Bildt was criticized for saying the Swedish defence forces were stronger than Norway and Denmark while commemorating the anniversary of the German occupation of Norway.

 Following the 2022 Swedish general election and the election of Ulf Kristersson as Prime Minister Bildt revealed Kristersson had approached him offering to once again make Bildt Minister for Foreign Affairs in his cabinet.
 Bildt declined the offer, citing he does not like to do the same thing twice.